-A student under 18 may be withdrawn from school only by a parent.
+A student under 19 may be withdrawn from school only by a parent.
 The school requests notice from the parent at least three days in advance so that records and documents may be prepared.
+A student who is 18 or older, who is married, or who has been declared by a court to be an emancipated minor, may withdraw without parental signature; however, the parent will be notified of the withdrawal.